objectedge/OracleCommerceNewRelicPlugin/README.md

 #### Step 3 - Assemble the `OE.NewRelic` module
 When assembling the .ear for your application, add `OE.NewRelic` to the list of modules to assemble before calling run-assembler command.

-**Note**: For more informaton refer [Oracle Commerce Platform Programming Guide](http://docs.oracle.com/cd/E24152_01/Platform.10-1/ATGPlatformProgGuide/html/s0304commandoptions01.html).
+**Note**: For more information refer [Oracle Commerce Platform Programming Guide](http://docs.oracle.com/cd/E24152_01/Platform.10-1/ATGPlatformProgGuide/html/s0304commandoptions01.html).

 #### Step 4 - Start the `OE.NewRelic` module
 When starting the server add 'OE.NewRelic' to the list of modules to start,